NFDI4Earth System Architecture Documentation

 Introduction and Goals

 The mission of NFDI4Earth is to address the digital needs of the Earth System Sciences (ESS) for more FAIRness and Openness in ESS research.
-We develop several components, services and concepts within NFDI4Earth.
-These products help researchers, data experts, and software specialists to discover, access, and analyse relevant Earth data and related publications or tools.
+We develop several services, and concepts within NFDI4Earth and reuse/integrate existing services when suitable.
+By doing so, we facilitate researchers, data experts, and software specialists to discover, access, and analyse relevant Earth data and related publications or tools.

 NFDI4Earth supports the following (main) use cases with common services: